 Set-MailboxDatabase -Identity “database1” -CircularloggingEnabled:$true

 Alternatively, if you want to do it for all the databases, you can use the below command.

 After the databases have been dismounted and remounted, it is strongly suggested to perform a full backup of your Exchange database.

 Let’s now look at a scenario where the Exchange backups have not been taking place and the volume where the database is stored is filling up.
 Once you hit that specific backpressure threshold, then you risk the fact that the Exchange Databases will not mount.

-If you do not have them, you can end up with data loss.
-You must try recovering your Exchange database from backup.
+- If you do not have them, you can end up with data loss.
+You must try recovering your Exchange database from the backup.

-If you are running a large environment and want to make use of circular logging in the long run, it is advised to have three copies of the data if you want to go backup-less with Exchange Native Data protection.
+- If you are running a large environment and want to make use of Circular Logging in the long run, it is advised to have three copies of the data if you want to go backup-less with Exchange Native Data Protection (NDP).

-Lastly, if you have had a problem and enabled circular logging in Exchange 2010 but the Exchange database wont mount, then you need to look at a third party Exchange Recovery tool such as Stellar Repair for Exchange to repair the corrupt EDB file without the need for the log files.
+However, if you still have a problem after enabling circular logging in Exchange 2010, such as database dismount or Exchange database won’t mount, then you need to look at a third-party Exchange Recovery tool such as Stellar Repair for Exchange to repair the corrupt EDB file without the need for the log files.